WHOIGit/ifcb-data-sharer/README.md

 - Stops running processes associated with the target directory or time series.
 You only need to supply one of the options.

+### ifcb-sync list

+- List all the existing Time Series in your account.

 Optional "Sync Only" mode

 ### ifcb-sync sync <target_directory> <target_time_series>